Poached Egg (1 Large) and Brown Bread (1 Regular Slice)

 Stay Hydrated

-Drink water with your meal.
-Adequate hydration can contribute to better digestion and glucose management.
+Drink water before or with your meal.
+Proper hydration is important for overall metabolism and can aid in better digestion and absorption of nutrients.

 Discover